softarc-consulting/sheriff/README.md

 };
 ```

-Since placeholders are allowed on all levels, would lead to the following improved version:
+Since placeholders are allowed on all levels, we could have the following improved version:

 ```typescript
 import { SheriffConfig } from '@softarc/sheriff-core';